 Hands in Hold’em are made with a combination of our hole cards and the community cards.
 While every player shares the community cards, the hole cards are different.

 Players can create hands of different strengths using their own hole cards.

 We have seven available cards to make a 5-card hand by the river in Hold’em - (2 hole cards + 5 community cards).

 Players may use any combination of hole cards and community cards.
 So, it’s possible to use both hole cards, one, or even none when constructing a 5-card hand.

-Check out the hand rankings guide to learn what beats what or download this poker hands chart in PDF format.
+Check out the hand rankings guide to learn what beats what.

 But here is the quick breakdown, from worst to best.

 - One Pair

 - Two Pair